 Students may apply for a block of rooms (called clusters) in all of the upper class halls (Grantham, Hess, Miller, Mountain View & Solly).
 You may apply for a cluster of rooms that consists of 3, 4, 5 or 6 rooms.
-Clusters are simply rooms that are next to each other or across the hall from each other.
+Clusters are simply rooms that are on the same hall that allow students to maintain their community.
 In Miller & Hess all of the rooms, except for the singles and RA rooms are eligible for clustering.
-In Mountain View, Solly & Grantham up to 75% of each floor is available for clustering and doubles and triples are eligible for clustering.
+In Mountain View & Grantham 50% of the double rooms will go to clustering and 75% of the triple rooms will go toward clustering.
+In Solly up to 60% of each floor is available for clustering.

 To apply for a cluster:

 There are two main reasons, the first is that the Residence Life department believes that students have a better college experience, grow more as people and have better relationships when they live with the same people during their college career.
 The second reason is that students have expressed the desire to live with their friends.
 First year floors have repeatedly asked for a way to continue living as a floor.
 Clustering makes it possible for students to continue their floor community from one year to the next.

 How will you determine which cluster to give priority to in making assignments?

 The clusters credits will be added together and divided by the number of people in the cluster to give an average number.
 The cluster with the highest number will be given first priority and the cluster with the lowest number will be given the lowest priority.

 What if we were in a cluster this year and wish to continue?

 If 65% or more of a current cluster wants to continue they will be given 5 bonus credits per person because we wish to encourage the continuity of clusters.

 What if the process is competitive and our group does not get assigned a cluster?

 After cluster assignments are made there will be an opportunity for students to sign up for individual rooms.